 Your motorhome is fitted with a power supply/ charger.
 This will charge the leisure battery "not supplied" when fitted and also power the 12V systems in addition to your leisure battery.

-A leisure battery must be fitted to the motorhome at all times when in use.
+A leisure battery must be fitted to the motorhome at all times.

 The Charger is fully automatic and will not overcharge the leisure battery.

 12v Systems: